 Q: HOW LONG DOES IT TAKE TO SET UP EPLEDGE?

-A: Your ePledge site takes approximately 2-3 weeks to set up (shorter for self-registration.)
+A: Your ePledge site takes approximately 2-3 weeks to set up.
 Learn more about ePledge here.

 Q: WHEN DOES PAYROLL DEDUCTION START?

 A: Payroll deduction usually runs from January 1 – December 31.
-However, United Way does not set your payroll schedule; it is your company’s decision.
+Your company sets your payroll schedule.